 Once you've chosen your date, you can amend it up to five working days beforehand through the Applicant Portal.
 At this point, only dates with availability will be shown.

-Please prepare a five-minute presentation focused on how you would use a children's book to support children’s learning.
-You'll present this during your individual interview.
+Please prepare a five-minute discussion focused on how you would use a children's book to support children’s learning.
+This will form part of your individual interview.

 You may wish to discuss: